AhmedNasser1601/WhatsAppGPT/README.md

-# WhatsApp-GPT
+# WhatsAppGPT
-GPT ChatBot integrated with WhatsApp using OpenAI API, able to answer questions and perform tasks.
+ChatBot integrated with WhatsApp using OpenAI API, able to answer questions and perform tasks.